 Some massive releases during meditations at the Harmony Centre.
 Using meditation practices taught at the Harmony Centre (a lot of chakra work, releasing, accepting and forgiving).

-Energy Healing - working on my subtle energy, clearing blockages and increasing prana.
+Reiki - working on my subtle energy, clearing blockages and increasing prana.

 Listening to chants and mantras.

 I now meditate in the morning and before bed.
 It is such a great way to start the day and a great way to finish.

 So where does this all fit into my daily routine?
 What do I do?

 As advised by all Ayurvedic texts and practitioners I go to the toilet and scrape my tongue as soon as I get out of bed.